+[.s. ss. s. s. , , , , , , , , , , , , , , , , , , ,

-the educational goals of the program and assess the
+he program and assess the

-program's effectiveness in meeting its goals.
+program's effectiveness i in meeting its goals.

+D 6 B

-Documentation of all program activities must be ensured by
+ogram activities must be ensured by

-the program director and available for review.
+g.
+1 10 f the program director and

-Standard 2-1 The sponsoring institution must appoint a program director
+Standard 2-1 on must appoint a program director

-who: a) is a full-time faculty member and b) whose time
+ulty member and b) whose time

-commitment is no less than twenty-four hours per week to the advanced dental education program in endodontics.
+an twenty-four hours per week to the

+on program in endodontics.

-Standard 2-1 The sponsoring institution must appoint a program director
+Standard 2-1 on must appoint a program director

-Standard 2 1 whose time commitment is no less than twenty-four hours per
+is no less than twenty-four hours per

-week to the advanced dental education program in
+ntal education program in

 endodontics.

-Standard 2-2 Responsibilities of the program director must include:
+Standard 2-2 Responsibilities of the pr ogram director must include:

 a.
 Development of mission, goals, and

 objectives for the program;

 b.
-Development and implementation of a curriculum plan;
+Development and implementation of

-c.
+a curriculum plan;

+с.
 Planning for and operation of the

 facilities used in the endodontic

+program;

-program; d.
+d.
 Student/resident selection unless the

 program is sponsored by a federal

 service utilizing a centralized

 student/resident selection process;

-e.
+е.
 Ensuring ongoing evaluation of

 student/resident performance and

 faculty teaching performance;

 f.
-Evaluation of teaching program and faculty supervision in affiliated
+Evaluation of teaching program and

+faculty supervision in affiliated

 institutions;

 g.
 Maintenance of records related to

 the educational program, including

 written instructional objectives and

 course outlines;

 h.
 Overall continuity and quality of

-patient care as it relates to program;
+patient care as it relates to

+program;

 i.
 Ongoing planning, evaluation and

 improvement of the quality of the

 program;

 j.
 Preparation of graduates for

 certification by the American Board

-of Endodontics; and k.
+of Endodontics; and

+k.
 Ensuring formal (written)

 evaluation of faculty members at

 least annually to assess their

 performance in the educational

 program.

-Standard 2-5 Program directors and full time faculty must be provided
+Standard 2-5 Program directors and fu ull time faculty must be provided

-time and resources to engage in scholarly pursuits, which
+gage in scholarly pursuits, which

 may include:

+1